mojaloop/pisp-project/docs/transfer/README.md

 The DFSP uses the API call `POST /thirdpartyRequests/verifications`, the body of which is comprised of:

 - `verificationRequestId` - A UUID created by the DFSP to identify this verification request.
-- `challenge` - The same challenge that was sent to the PISP in step `1.2.2`.
+- `challenge` - The same challenge that was sent to the PISP in [1.2.2 ThirdpartyAuthorizationRequest](#ThirdpartyAuthorizationRequest)
-- `value` - The body op the `PUT /thirdpartyRequests/authorizations` from the PISP.
+- `value` - The body of the `PUT /thirdpartyRequests/authorizations` from the PISP.
 - `consentId` - The `consentId` of the Consent resource that contains the credential public key with which to verify this transaction.
 The DFSP must lookup the `consentId` based on the `payee` details of the `ThirdpartyTransactionRequest`.